Van-sh/CANTILEVER/NewsFlash/README.md

 # NewsFlash 🚀

-NewsFlash is a modern news aggregator web application built with Next.js in Firebase Studio.
+NewsFlash is a modern news aggregator web application built with Next.js.
 It allows users to browse articles from various sources, filter them by category, search for specific topics, and even get AI-powered summaries of articles.

 ## ✨ Features